ReveredEye/mlopsZoomCamp/README.md

 To use mlflow ui, you can just try to run `mlflow ui --backend-store-uri sqlite:///mlflow.db` then open the listening port url just like with Jupyter notebooks.

+To run mage go to the directory containing mage project and configuration files, in this repository it is `mage-quickstart`.
+Once in the directory, run `docker compose up` and then open `http://localhost:6789` in your browser.

 # Link to course info:
 https://github.com/DataTalksClub/mlops-zoomcamp/tree/main